Getting Started with History Day

 - Assist with creating a timeline to avoid the last minute scramble

 - Help with tools (drills, hammers, and saws) that the student is not old enough or physically capable of safely using.
 Students must design the exhibits/props/graphics and construct the project on their own.

 - A National History Day project must be the work of the student - during the judging process it will become apparent if it is not.
 For more detailed information on assisting with student projects, see the Contest Rule Book.

 - Students and parents do not have to spend a great deal of money to produce an entry – very simple, low cost but well designed and researched projects will do just as well or better than costly designs.

-- Parents are encouraged to volunteer at the regional and state competitions.
-You can be a judge for example (but obviously not in the panel that judges your own child.)
+- Parents are encouraged to volunteer at the regional and state contests.
+You can be a building monitor, runner, or help with check in.
+Contact the regional or state coordinator if you are interested!